CS-DS-125/125book/py4e_rst/09-dictionaries.rst

    {'a': 1, 'b': 1, 'o': 2, 'n': 1, 's': 2, 'r': 2, 'u': 2, 't': 1}

-The histogram indicates that the letters “a” and “b” appear once; “o” appears twice, and so on.
+The histogram indicates that the letters "a" and "b" appear once; "o" appears twice, and so on.